-Exam section is responsible for keeping record of academic performance of each student and conducting internal assessment of each semester.
-Also, this section publishes the results of the final assessment and submits marks to Institute of Engineering (IOE).
-The results of the final exam conducted by IOE are collected and distributed to the students.
+Exam section is responsible for keeping record of all academic performance of each student and conducting internal assessments of each semester.
+Also, this section publishes the results internal assessment and submits marks to Institute of Engineering (IOE).
+Moreover, The results of the final exam conducted by IOE are collected and distributed to the students.

-The students should contact this section concerning information related to examination such as filling up of the final examination form, examination routine.
-In addition, this section is responsible for publishing the schedule of minor project and final year project viva, and laboratory exam in consultation with departments and IOE.
+The students should contact this section concerning information related to examination such as filling up final examination form, examination routine.
+In addition, this section is responsible for publishing the schedule of minor project and major (final year) project viva, and laboratory exam in consultation with departments and IOE.
 The students can collect their TU registration card from this section.

 Mrs. Bunu Adhikari, Staff